lyulouisa/Website_AIHQ_rating/docs/source/mac.rst

             <a href="http://127.0.0.1:5005" style="color: red; text-decoration: underline; font-style: normal;">http://127.0.0.1:5005</a>
         </div>

-   - Open Google Chrome (or another web browser) and copy and paste this link into the address bar at the top.
-Note: This link will only work on your laptop, and you must use the same laptop that ran the commands in the previous steps.
+   - Open this link in your web browser.
+The automated‑AIHQ interface will appear.

 Troubleshooting